Food Safety and Hygiene

 Here are some key points:

-We are a nut free school.
-You are able to use nuts when hiring Rhyl Kitchen Classroom as it will be cleaned after your hire.
-But please make sure you do not leave any products containing nuts in the fridges or cupboards.
+- We are a nut free school.
+You are able to use nuts when hiring Rhyl Kitchen Classroom But you must remove every trace when you are cleaning at the end of the day and be sure to not leave any products containing nuts in the fridges or cupboards.